PostgreSQL Performance Tuning: How to Size Your Database

 idx_scan column will indicate how many times an index was scanned.
 A value close to or at zero over extended periods shows the index might be unused.

-Querying this view can show which queries are waiting on memory-related events or are consuming significant resources.
-This can be especially useful to see if certain queries are consistently causing issues.
+use pg_stat_activity to check memory: Querying the pg_stat_activity view can show which queries are waiting on memory-related events or are consuming significant resources.
+This view can be especially useful to see if certain queries are consistently causing issues.